CivicActions/accessibility/pages/home.md

 tagline: We're open.
 intro: |
   CivicActions Accessibility is an open, agile project and community.
 We work iteratively, in public.
-[Learn more.](open)
+[Learn more about our open practices.](open)

 graphics:
   - image: